EngineersNeedArt/Anna-Analog-Computer/Anna INT Pixie/README.md

 It was found that some simulations, like *Lunar Lander* for example, preferred a slower integration time—to allow the player to react to their descending spacecraft.
 Other simulations, such as a mass on a spring, felt more realistic with a faster integrator.

 To address either scenario, the **INT** module has a separate switch for each integrator that allows for toggling in or out of the op-amp feedback an additional capacitor.
-With just the one capacitor switched in, an integrator will run faster for simulations like the *spring and mass*.
-Switching in a second capacitor slows the integration down by roughly an order of magnitude—making a game like *Lunar Lander* playable.
+With just the one capacitor in the feedback path, an integrator will run faster for simulations like the *spring and mass*.
+Switching in a second capacitor in parallel slows the integration down by roughly an order of magnitude—making a game like *Lunar Lander* playable.

 ## Summing Junctions